hdShang/arxiv-daily/docs/cs-CV/2025-06-23/papers/250618898v1-vision-as-a-dialect-unifying-visual-understanding-and-generation-via.md

 ---
 layout: default
-title: Vision as a Dialect: Unifying Visual Understanding and Generation via Text-Aligned Representations
+title: "Vision as a Dialect: Unifying Visual Understanding and Generation via Text-Aligned Representations"
 ---

 # Vision as a Dialect: Unifying Visual Understanding and Generation via Text-Aligned Representations